umccr/orcabus/lib/workload/stateless/stacks/metadata-manager/README.md

 curl -s -H "Authorization: Bearer $ORCABUS_TOKEN" "https://metadata.umccr.org/api/v1/library" | jq
 ```

 Filtering of results is also supported by the API.
-For example, to filter by `internal_id`, append the query parameter
+For example, to filter by `libraryId`, append the query parameter
-to the URL: `.../library?library_id=LIB001`
+to the URL: `.../library?libraryId=LIB001`

 ## Schema